dank8/MinimumViableOperate/docs/com.git-scm/git-mvo.md

 ## DESCRIPTION
 List of minimum commands needed to stage file changes to a version control system with a minimum workflow.

+> "Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency." [git-scm.com](https://git-scm.com/)

 ## INSTALLATION